alohaeditor/Aloha-Editor/README.md

 # Welcome to the WYSIWHAT fork of the Aloha Editor

+We are adapting the Aloha editor for creating books, textbooks and other structured content.
+We are adding mathematics editing and the ability to add educational features like examples, exercises, equations, and glossary entries.

 Thanks for checking us out!
 You can play with some of our demos by going to our [Demo Page](http://wysiwhat.github.com/Aloha-Editor/)

 Development is done in branches off of `master`, which are then tested on the `dev` branch, specifically in the [Plugins](src/plugins) directory.